aditidagar/ocular_disease_recog/README.md

 ## The Dataset

+We used the Ocular Disease Intelligent Recognition (ODIR-5K) dataset [5].
+It contains structured data of 5,000 patients with age, colour fundus photographs of left and right eyes and diagnostic keywords from ophthalmologists.
+The fundus photographs were captured using various cameras like Canon, Zeiss and Kowa.
+Majority of the fundus images have 5K resolution.
+For our model we use subsets of the dataset and in some cases even the complete dataset for training.

 ## Previous efforts referenced

 - [*A Benchmark of Ocular Disease Intelligent Recognition: One Shot for Multi-Disease Detection [1]* ](https://doi.org/10.1007/978-3-030-71058-3_11): This is the original paper associated with the ODIR-5k dataset, written by the authors of the dataset.